Article Categories

 How to Install and Configure an Ansible Control Node?

 Ansible is an open-source automation tool that enables system administrators to automate IT tasks such as application deployment, configuration management, and infrastructure orchestration.
-Ansible uses a declarative language to describe system configurations and runs tasks in parallel on multiple machines at same time.
-One of key components of an Ansible deployment is control node, which manages deployment process.
+Ansible uses a declarative language to describe system configurations and runs tasks in parallel on multiple machines simultaneously.
+One of the key components of an Ansible deployment is the control node, which manages the deployment process.

 Prerequisites

-Before we begin, you will need following −
+Before we begin, you will need the following

 Step 1: Install Ansible

-The first step is to install Ansible on control node.
+The first step is to install Ansible on the control node.
 Ansible is available in most Linux distributions' default package repositories.
-To install it, update your package lists and install ansible package −
+To install it, update your package lists and install the ansible package

 sudo apt update sudo apt install ansible

-Once Ansible is installed, you need to configure control node.
-Ansible uses an inventory file to define hosts it will manage. inventory file is a plain text file that lists hostnames or IP addresses of machines that Ansible will manage.
+Once Ansible is installed, you need to configure the control node.
+Ansible uses an inventory file to define the hosts it will manage.
+The inventory file is a plain text file that lists hostnames or IP addresses of machines that Ansible will manage.

-By default, Ansible looks for inventory file at /etc/ansible/hosts.
-You can create file manually or use ansible-inventory command to generate it.
+By default, Ansible looks for the inventory file at /etc/ansible/hosts.
+Create the file manually

 sudo nano /etc/ansible/hosts

-In file, list hosts you want Ansible to manage.
-For example −
+In the file, list the hosts you want Ansible to manage.
+For example

 ansible all -m ping